CarstensMartin/Level-1-Task-24-Deployed--Version-Control-III-Deployment-of-static-websites-CV/README.md

 ● Use CSS to style and position the elements on your webpage as attractively as possible.
 Feel free to use style libraries like Bootstrap.

-● Create a new repository for this task called MyCV.
+● Create a new repository for this task.

 ● Deploy your webpage using GitHub Pages.